JayKim88/build-your-body/README.md

 ![Screenshot 2024-10-26 at 7 18 24 pm](https://github.com/user-attachments/assets/8edd99e3-c0ce-41e6-adc8-42d231ea3ef6)

-- Make your new program setting weight, repeat and set.
+- Set up your new program conditions such as weight, repeat and set.
-- Reorder it dragging if you want.
+- Reorder it by dragging items if you want.
-- After confirming, you can see this in my program page.
+- After registration, you can see this program in my-program page.

 ![Screenshot 2024-10-26 at 7 18 10 pm](https://github.com/user-attachments/assets/d16f3c70-3d64-4bdf-93d5-cf2116d64ef5)